LoqmanSamani/smartsolve/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/LoqmanSamani/smartsolve/blob/main/package/smartsolve/LICENSE.txt) file for details.
+This project is licensed under the [MIT LICENSE](https://github.com/LoqmanSamani/smartsolve/blob/main/LICENSE) file for details.